MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-app-service-vscode-9.md

 **Step 9.** Add Application Insights to your webapp:

-* Select `Create new Application Insights resource`.
+* Select **Create new Application Insights resource**.
-* Enter, `msdocs-tutorial-django-postgresql-app-ins` or keep the default generated name.
+* Enter *msdocs-tutorial-django-postgresql-app-ins* or keep the default generated name.